rhelmot/tupperware/WRITEUP.md

 $ make run              # run that bad boy
 ```

-Move with the arrow keys, submit with the enter key.
-Once logged in, hit the
-help button to learn to use the window management system.

 ## Source code

 All source code can be found in the src/ folder.